bk/wmk/readme.md

 - `wmk clear-cache`: Remove the HTML rendering cache, which is a SQLite file in `/tmp/`.
 This should only be necessary in case of changed shortcodes or shortcode dependencies.
-Note that the cache can be disabled in `wmk_config.yaml`.
+Note that the cache can be disabled in `wmk_config.yaml` or on file-by-file basis via a frontmatter setting (`no_cache`).

 ## File organization